-Entries to masters races should be made according to the race organizer's instructions, i.e. online at SkiRaceReg.com (preferred), or by submitting a printed entry form.
+Entries to masters races should be made according to the race organizer's instructions, e.g. online at skiracereg.com (preferred), by following instructions published on the division or race series web site, or by contacting the local division leadership by phone or email.